 1. Winston Spencer Churchill was born on 30 November 1874 at Blenheim Palace, a very grand house near the city of Oxford.

-2. Churchill’s father was Lord Randolph Churchill, an important conservative politician; his mother, Jeanette Jerome, was an American.
+2. Churchill’s father was Lord Randolph Churchill, an important conservative politician; his mother, Jeanette Jerome, was American.
 Winston Churchill was the eldest of two children.
 He had a younger brother called Jack.

 3. Churchill was sent away to school.
 He enjoyed reading and history but his writing wasn't very good and he was often late for class!

 4. In September 1908, Churchill married Clementine Hozier and they had five children together.

 5. Winston Churchill was one of Britain’s most famous Prime Ministers and he was in charge of Great Britain for most of World War II.

 6. Churchill was a great public speaker, a talented painter and a writer (in 1953 he won the Nobel Prize for Literature).

 7. For most of his life he suffered from depression, which he called his 'Black Dog'.

 8. Churchill’s nickname was ‘Winnie’.